aaron-ancheta/compatibility-predictor/README.md

 ### How to run the program

 In order to run this program, you first need to install Go in your system.
-You can follow the instructions on how to install Go in this <a href="https://go.dev/doc/install">documentation</a> they provided.
+You can follow the instructions on how to install Go in this <a target="_blank" href="https://go.dev/doc/install">documentation</a> they provided.

 Once you installed GO, this project directory already includes `input.json` file which contains the sample JSON from the project description.